Peter Jaszi | Founder and Professor of Law

 Victoria Phillips | Director and Professor of Practice of Law

 Victoria Phillips teaches communications and intellectual property law and serves as the Director of the Glushko-Samuelson Intellectual Property Law Clinic.
 Professor Phillips helped found the clinic and the law school’s Program on Information Justice and Intellectual Property in 2001 to introduce students to the public interest dimensions of intellectual property, communications and information law and policy.
 She serves as faculty advisor to the Communications and Media Law Society.
 In 2008, she was a Visiting Associate Professor of Law at Georgetown University Law Center and served as Acting Director of the Institute of Public Representation’s First Amendment and Media Law Clinic.
+In May, 2015 she was appointed by the Chairman of the Federal Communications Commission to serve a two year term on the agency’s Consumer Advisory Committee and she co-chairs the Media Working Group.
 She also serves on the Board of Directors of the Washington Area Lawyers for the Arts and is Co-Chair of the Transactional Clinics Committee of the American Association of Law School’s Clinical Section.
 Her scholarship and advocacy explores the dynamic changes taking place in these fields and the challenging public interest issues raised by these developments.

 Brandon Butler, Practitioner-in-Residence at the Glushko-Samuelson Intellectual Property Clinic, is interested in the evolving fair use doctrine and its use in diverse communities of practice.
 He works with libraries and their allies to negotiate copyright issues raised by research, teaching and learning.
 Butler was counsel to the two largest providers of accessible texts for the blind as amici in the Authors Guild v.
 Hathitrust case, on appeal in the Second Circuit.
 He served as a co-facilitator, with Peter Jaszi and Patricia Aufderheide, of the ARL Code of Best Practices in Fair Use for Aademic and Research Libraries, released in January 2012.